keiffer213/bsddConverter/README.md

 # Excel2bSDD Converter

-A desktop Python application that converts a specially structured Excel file into a valid bSDD-compliant JSON document.
+A desktop Python application that converts structured Excel files into valid bSDD-compliant JSON documents.
+Built with Tkinter for GUI and supports packaging into a standalone `.exe`.

+## Features

+- 🖼️ GUI-based interface using Tkinter
+- ⚙️ Converts Excel (based on bSDD template) to JSON
+- 🧹 Option to remove `null` fields
+- 🧪 Unit tests comparing GUI and CLI outputs
+- 📦 Easy packaging with PyInstaller into a .exe

 ```markdown
 📁 Recommended Project Structure: